yAOwzers/tp/docs/DeveloperGuide.md

 The `Storage` component,

-- Stores user's inputs into .txt files, which are all found under the same directory.
+- Stores user's inputs into .txt files, which are all found under the same directory as the JAR file.

 - Contains the method `saveToFile` to save the current AppState of the application in the `notebooks.txt` and `tasks.txt` files.